 Patients should drink plenty of fluids the day before the procedure.
 While the procedure itself is usually painless, with only mild discomfort, some patients may require anti-anxiety medication immediately before the procedure.

 After the procedure is done, you’ll be asked to keep the site of the PRP treatment clean and dry.
 Leave any bandage on for 12 to 24 hours and then replace the bandage with a Band-Aid until the site heals.
 Do not use ice on the PRP site because ice reduces swelling.
 The therapy is meant to cause swelling, which helps you heal.
-You may experience some swelling and bruising for three to seven days after your treatment.
+You may experience some swelling and bruise for three to seven days after your treatment.
 Tylenol is recommended for these discomforts.
 Your doctor will advise you regarding post-treatment medications.

 Let Us Help You Heal Yourself

-PRP injections are a compelling alternative to surgeries and invasive treatment options.
+PRP injections near me are a compelling alternative to surgeries and invasive treatment options.
 They can also spare you the hassle of extended physical therapy or excessive medication use.
 However, the best way to ensure that PRP is the right option to treat your injury is to schedule a consultation with our experts at Phoenix, Regenerative Medicine in Tempe, AZ.
 Your consultation with us will help establish the right plan for you and your goals.